1. Blog

 Des Moines, IA (Oct)

 Not only is Des Moines the dominant half marathon in Iowa, it’s also one of des best in des Midwest as indicated by its glowing reviews on RaceRaves.
-Starting on the MLK Jr. Pkwy Bridge and finishing in the shadow of the Polk County Courthouse, the tree-lined route through residential neighborhoods and local green spaces avoids the rolling hills of its 26.2-mile counterpart.
-Highlights include a lap of Water Works Park and Gray’s Lake with the city skyline beckoning in the distance.
-And a shout-out to the good-natured, supportive volunteers who patrol the course on bikes, effectively acting as mobile aid stations.
-One half marathon per weekend not enough?
-Runners who accept the I-35 Challenge commit to tackling Kansas City (see below) and Des Moines on consecutive days.
+Starting and finishing in the shadow of the Polk County Courthouse, the tree-lined route avoids the rolling hills of its 26.2-mile counterpart.
+Highlights include a visit to Water Works Park and Gray’s Lake with the city skyline beckoning in the distance.
+And a shout-out to the good-natured, supportive volunteers who patrol the course on bikes acting as mobile aid stations.
+One half marathon not enough?
+Runners who accept the I-35 Challenge commit to tackling Des Moines and Kansas City on consecutive days or (in some years) weekends.

 Kansas